 - Results from a 2013 NCCIH-supported study involving 49 adults suggest that 8 weeks of mindfulness training may reduce stress-induced inflammation better than a health program that includes physical activity, education about diet, and music therapy.

 Some research suggests that meditation may physically change the brain and body and could potentially help to improve many health problems and promote healthy behaviors.

 Read more about meditation and the brain:

-- A 2013 review of three clinical studies suggests that meditation may slow, stall, or even reverse changes that take place in the brain due to normal aging.
+- A 2013 review of three studies suggests that meditation may slow, stall, or even reverse changes that take place in the brain due to normal aging.

 - Results from a 2012 NCCIH-funded study suggest that meditation can affect activity in the amygdala (a part of the brain involved in processing emotions), and that different types of meditation can affect the amygdala differently even when the person is not meditating.

 - Research about meditation’s ability to reduce pain has produced mixed results.
 However, in some studies scientists suggest that meditation activates certain areas of the brain in response to pain.